briandconnelly/hankshaweffect/model/README.md

 ## Result Data

+The model produces the following data files, which are placed in the `data` directory:

+* `configuration.cfg`: A configuration file that can be used to reproduce the simulation
+* `demographics.csv.bz2`: Information about the abundances of cooperators and defectors in each population
+* `fitness.csv.bz2`: Information about the fitnesses of cooperators and defectors
+* `genotypes.csv.bz2`: Information about the abundances of each possible genotype over time

+In the base configuration file, data are written every 10 simulation cycles.

 ### Uncompressing the Data Files

 To save space, the resulting data files are compressed.
 To open these files in Python: